 Two years later I was at MacDill Air Force Base in Tampa, Florida, working as a joint staff officer for US Readiness Command.
 I was in charge of a project designed to give upper-level leaders and planners an instant look at the combat readiness of US-based forces that USREDCOM would be responsible for sending to combat overseas, should they ever be needed.
 This was a new project and I was scheduled to fly to Washington, DC to brief the project to various face cards at Pentagon and on Capitol Hill.

-We landed at Edwards and made the DC rounds, visiting different offices at the Pentagon (where I got to meet Jim Webb, which was cool) and the US Senate (where I sat in the same room with Sam Nunn and Strom Thurmond, which was sort of cool).
+We landed at Andrews and made the DC rounds, visiting different offices at the Pentagon (where I got to meet Jim Webb, which was cool) and the US Senate (where I sat in the same room with Sam Nunn and Strom Thurmond, which was sort of cool).
 Later that night the general and I climbed back on the C-21 to fly home.
 As soon as the general sat down he opened his briefcase and buried his head in paperwork again.